garrandall/popular-music-data/tracks/wham-bam--shang-a-lang--silver.md

 Careful, now, you don't get caught in your dreams
 Look out, baby, this is not what it seems

-Ooh, ooh, baby, you've been so good to me
+Oh oh baby, you've been so good to me
 But please don't make it what it's not
 Well, I thought we agreed on what we need
 So, listen to me, I'll tell you what we've got